ahmedmq/app-modernisation-strangler-fig-demo/petclinic-owner-service/README.md

     ```bash
     docker compose up -d
     ```
-  This will start the Mongo DB as a container.
+  This will start MongoDB, Kafka, Kafka Connect, Zookeeper and MongoDB replica set, Kafka UI containers

 - Run the following command
     ```bash
     ./gradlew bootRun
     ```

+- Run the Java class `GenerateOwnerPetData` to generate sample data for the `owner-with-pets` collection in MongoDB

 - Update `/etc/hosts` file in your local system to map a sample domain to `localhost`